statisticsnorway/ssb-fame-to-python/README.md

 # ssb-fame-to-python (fython)

-Python functions to write from Fame-databases to a Pandas DataFrame or csv-file.
+Python functions to write data from Fame-databases to a Pandas DataFrame or csv-file.

 Opprettet av:
 Magnus Kvåle Helliesen <mkh@ssb.no>